 Area high school juniors and seniors of outstanding ability can enroll in University classes under the High School Pilot Program.
 Students must have approval from their high school counselor/principal and parent/guardian if under age 18.High school students earn college credit, receive an early introduction to University opportunities and are able to develop skills and knowledge beyond the high school level.
 For more information, contact the Coordinator of the High School Pilot Program, Enrollment Services-Admissions, Lommasson Center 101, The University of Montana-Missoula, Missoula, MT 59812 or phone (406) 243-6266.
 For opportunities in the Missoula College, phone (406) 243-7828.

 Dual Credit Program

 The Dual Credit Program enables high school juniors and seniors of outstanding ability to earn college credit in certain high school courses.
 Students must have approval from their high school counselor/principal and parent/guardian if under age 18.
-For information, contact the College of Technology at (406) 243-7828.
+For information, contact the Missoula College at (406) 243-7828.

 International Student Exchange Program (ISEP)

 The University of Montana is a member of the International Student Exchange Program (ISEP), which allows University of Montana students to spend a semester, a year, or a summer abroad at one of ISEP's 141 member institutions in 42 foreign countries.
 ISEP offers reciprocal exchanges (students pay their home tuition, room and board, and create a space for an incoming international student) and ISEP-Direct programs (students pay a program fee covering tuition, room and board through the University of Montana to ISEP).
 Other expenses for which the student is responsible include: books and supplies, local transportation, round-trip airfare, or personal expenses.

 For information on ISEP, please contact International Programs, International Center, The University of Montana-Missoula, Missoula, MT 59812 or phone (406) 243 2288.